 - Prevents the system from crashing when it runs out of RAM.

 - Assist in running memory-intensive applications such as video editors and graphic design apps.

 - Can keep the system running smooth when the memory usage is high.
 The system can quickly transfer least-used data from the RAM.

-Not always, provided system has a large amount of physical memory (RAM).
+Not always, the provided system has a large amount of physical memory (RAM).
 But it is recommended to have swap space handy.
-The system may crash when the system is run out of physical memory when many applications are running with large memory foot print.
-When compared to RAM, disk space is relatively cheap!
+The system may crash when the system is run out of physical memory when many applications are running with large memory footprint.
+When compared to RAM, disk space is relatively cheap.

 Swap space can be a dedicated swap partition (recommended), a swap file, or a combination of both.
 By default, most of the Linux distributions create a dedicated swap partition or a file on the system partition during installation.
 Windows operating system generally has the swap space as a file.